chrisgrieser/nvim-kickstart-python/README.md

 The config automatically installs all the plugins and tooling needed.
 <!-- vale Google.FirstPerson = NO -->

+## Syntax Highlighting
+Is provided by the [nvim-treesitter](https://github.com/nvim-treesitter/nvim-treesitter) plugin and/or the [semshi](https://github.com/numirias/semshi) plugin.
+The later requires `pynvim` (`python3 -m pip install pynvim`) to be installed.

+Both provide better highlighting, treesitter is considered the more "modern" approach.
+Treesitter covers some cases semshi does not and vice versa.
+Have a [look at the comparison](./treesitter-or-semshi.md) to decide for yourself which one to use.
+(You can use both, of course.)

 ## Additional plugins of interest
 These plugins are not included in the config, but they are worth mentioning, as